sadassimov/R--geospatial-analyst/README.md

 2.pixel-by-pixel partial correlation analysis using R Using R(cal_partial_corr.r)

 3.sankey、cal_changefre、TransitionMatrix-Comprehensive Analysis of Land Use Dynamics Using R: Transition Matrices, Pixel Change Frequency, and Sankey Diagrams

+4.centroid.r To calculate the centroid shift in multi-year remote sensing data using R